 - Mix together rice vinegar, sugar, and salt.

 - Add mixture to cooked rice.

-- Mix soy sauce, sugar, garlic, ginger, sesame oil, and chili flakes.
+- Mix soy sauce, sugar, garlic, ginger, sesame oil, and roasted ground chili.

 - Add to tuna; allow to marinate for 15 minutes.

-- On high heat; sear the tuna for about 1 minute on each side; remove
+- On medium-high heat; sear the tuna for about 1 minute on each side; remove

 - Once cool enough to handle; slice or cut into 1/2-1 inch cubes.

 - Mix together mayo and sriracha.